on1san/Custom-Player-Sprite-Switcher/README.md

 Can also be used to switch Trainer Card Image and Player Back Sprite.

-In Version 1.0 all 6 tile sprites extracted from the rom are used.
+In Version 1.0 all 6 tile sprites extracted of the rom are used.
 These files lie in the "sprites" and "battle/trainers" folders of gen1recomp.
 This means you can play as any NPC which walks around in the overworld.
-There are no NPCs riding a bike except the biker, so there are not sprites for riding a bike.
+*There are no NPCs riding a bike except the biker, so there are not sprites for riding a bike.*
+*There are also no NPC backsprites except for the old man, so there are no special backsprites except for giovanni, leaf right now.*

 ## Supported Sprites